Josiebeepboop/stock-analysis/README.md

         tickers(11) = "VSLR"
 ```

    * The code was cleaned up to declare all values and variables upfront, followed by the necessary calculations, and ended with formatting of the output sheet.
+This simplifies the code, making it easier to read and follow.

 ```
 Option Explicit